Employee Benefits - Leave and Holidays

 - Donations to the Catastrophic Leave Bank Program may be made throughout the year, upon resignation or upon retirement.
 No employee will be allowed to donate leave to the Catastrophic Leave Bank Program if such donation would reduce that employee's combined accrued sick and annual leave balance to less than 80 hours.
-Employees must make any accrued annual and/or sick leave donations in one (1) hour increments.
+Any accrued annual and/or sick leave donations must be made in one (1) hour increments.
 This does not apply to employees who are terminating their employment.

 - Catastrophic leave will not be awarded retroactively.